 The keyword here is trust.
 What makes a family healthy?
 What makes it so the kids can strike out on their own?
 What makes it so our partners can stretch out on their own?
 It’s the trust we build with each other—that’s what has to happen in organizations too.
 When you have trust, it’s amazing what can happen.

 When there’s trust, it’s amazing how people can begin to use their own creativity because they lose that fear of being judged.
 They lose the fear of making mistakes.

 They go out there and do things that serve each other and serve their customers.
 It’s not complicated.
 It’s half building trust and caring about each other while encouraging each other.
 As a leader, it’s giving them responsibility and accountability to let them “choose their broom.”

 You know it’s not really employees and customers.
-That’s a word we all use to describe with who we work and do business.
+That’s a word we all use to describe who we work and do business with.
 It’s one human being serving another human being.
 That’s what it is.
 At the end of the day, that’s what we were put on the earth to do.
-It doesn’t make any difference what your job description is or what your title is; we’re all servers of human beings.
+It doesn’t make any difference in your job description or your title; we’re all servers of human beings.

 What does it take to get an employee’s full attention and best performance?